 No “ICANN of the Internet of Things” is expected

 Kleinwachter mentioned that in an earlier workshop about the Internet of Things there was a discussion about whether there should be an “ICANN of the Internet of Things to manage all of the addresses.”

 “The answer was, ‘Certainly, no, please avoid this because it reflects to you a question of decentralization.
 You can have several hundreds of roots – there is no need to have one single root, and yes, if the subject can be identified and defined by the objects around the individual then there is no need to have information about you as a person, only about your objects around you,'” he said.
 “The privacy implications here are tremendous, and we really do not yet understand what is behind all this data and information that we collect with the objects.”

 Participants in the meeting briefly discussed possibilities for a dynamic coalition name and parted with the plan to put together a more concrete documentation of goals and a list of stakeholders involved and future plans.

-The UN's video recording of the meeting can be found at this link:
+The UN’s video recording of the meeting can be found on this site.

 – Video recorded from a remote location, captured